Herniated Disc & Bulging Disc

 What are the symptoms of bulging and herniated discs?

 Symptoms associated with bulging and herniated discs will vary from patient to patient, depending on the severity of the condition along with other factors.
 In fact, some patients may experience no symptoms at all.
 The most common symptoms associated with a bulging or herniated disc include:

 - Numbness or tingling that radiates down the back of the legs (sciatica)

 - Pain in the buttocks, shoulder, arm, thigh or calf (depending on the location of the herniation or bulge)

 If a bulging or herniated disc is the root cause of your symptoms, we can customize a treatment plan to address your condition.
-We offer the most current and innovative physical therapy treatments for bulging or herniated discs in the neck or back.
+We offer the most current and innovative treatments for bulging or herniated discs in the neck or back.
 Our hands-on approach paired with personalized treatment plans enable us to safely and effectively restore your back to a better functioning, pain-free state.
 Most importantly, our practitioners can help you return to the sports and activities that you love.
 At EPTG, we can provide you the support you need to get the relief you deserve.

 If you are suffering from a bulging disc or herniated disc, visit one of our locations.
 We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.